myreadings1/ECE307_DigSysDesignLab25_26/README.md

 # ECE307 Digtal System Design Lab 2025-2026

-This webpage is dedicated for the second year students of ECE307 Digital System Design Lab, Class of Spring Semester 2025-2026, with the University of Kufa.
+This webpage is dedicated for the second year students of ECE307 Digital System Design Lab, class of Spring Semester 2025-2026, with the University of Kufa.

 ### Class Instructors